 - Transfer of property (after commencement of this Act), by gift or otherwise, can be declared void if legal heirs to senior citizen’s property refuse to provide for maintenance of the senior citizen (Section 23).

 - The Maintenance and Welfare of Parents and Senior Citizens Act, 2007

-- Maintenance Tribunals for Parents and Senior Citizens in Delhi
+- Benefits, Concessions and Schemes for Senior Citizens in India

 - Judgments – Section 125 CrPC – Maintenance of Parents